Skip to main content

 • Mentally locked into a pattern

-That’s when deception stops being just a “trick” and starts becoming a real tool, something that can genuinely shift the balance of a rally in your favor.
+That’s when deception stops being just a “trick” and becomes a real tool that can shift the balance of a rally.

-And personally, I’ve found that the more I play with this in mind, the more I notice subtle patterns in my opponents and in myself — it’s like a little game within the game, and that’s what keeps me fascinated with badminton after all these years!
+Personally, the more I play with this in mind, the more I notice subtle patterns in my opponents and myself.
+It’s like a little game within the game, and that’s what keeps me fascinated with badminton after all these years!